Snowbound: The Jim and Jennifer Stolpa Story

 Snowbound: The Jim and Jennifer Stolpa Story is a 1994 American television film.

 Plot

 Snowbound is based on a true story.
-Jim and Jennifer Stolpa and their infant son Clayton are 500 miles from their home in Castro Valley, California, when they lose their way and are stranded in an endless wilderness of deep snow in northern Nevada, east of Cedarville, California.
+Jim and Jennifer Stolpa and their infant son Clayton are 500 miles from their home in Castro Valley, California, when they lose their way and are stranded in an endless wilderness of deep snow near the ghost town of Vya, Nevada, east of Cedarville, California.
 They battle for survival against the elements when Jim Stolpa drives too far down a snow-covered road and gets stuck during a snowstorm.
 Using only meager supplies and resourcefulness, the young couple struggles to keep themselves and their son alive in a frozen shelter while awaiting rescue.

 Realizing they will not be found and out of supplies, Jim ultimately strikes out on a courageous 50-mile walk through the snow alone, determined to reach help and return to save his family.